The Real Problem of a Fake Identity

-Through this initiative, the Federal Reserve and industry seek to collaboratively reduce synthetic identity payments fraud in the United States over time.
-To stay up to date on this initiative, submit or update your FedPayments Improvement Community profile and select “Payment Identity Management” as a topic of interest.
+To stay up to date on the Federal Reserve’s synthetic identity fraud initiatives, submit or update your FedPayments Improvement Community profile and select “Payment Identity Management” as a topic of interest.